Who we are

 Email: amc12.ukraine@gmail.com

 Larisa has extensive experience providing professional development to pre-service and in-service teachers.
 She has provided professional development to early career teachers and math supervisors in New York City on Geometry, Probability, and Problem Solving.
-She co-authored The Math Teacher’s Toolbox and Practical Algebra, as well as many articles on problem solving and teaching mathematics methods.
+She co-authored The Math Teacher’s Toolbox, 2020, and Practical Algebra.
+2022, in English and Forms of Group Work in Mathematics Lessons, 2023, in Ukrainian, as well as many articles on problem solving and teaching mathematics methods in English and Ukrainian.

 For the past 20 years she has been coaching the Bayside High School Math Team.
 Over the years Larisa tried to make sure that all students in her school that are interested in math are welcome to the math team and participate in math competitions.